joelouthan/Theologicus/src/doctrine-christ-saves/03-the-weight-of-our-sin.md

 ## The Scriptures

->Genesis 3:4-7 (CSB) “No!
+>Genesis 3:4-7 “No!
 You will certainly not die,” the serpent said to the woman.
 “In fact, God knows that when you eat it your eyes will be opened and you will be like God, knowing good and evil.”
 The woman saw that the tree was good for food and delightful to look at, and that it was desirable for obtaining wisdom.
 So she took some of its fruit and ate it; she also gave some to her husband, who was with her, and he ate it.
 Then the eyes of both of them were opened, and they knew they were naked; so they sewed fig leaves together and made coverings for themselves.

->Genesis 3:14 (CSB) So the LORD God said to the serpent:
+>Genesis 3:14 So the LORD God said to the serpent:
 >Because you have done this,
 >you are cursed more than any livestock
 >and more than any wild animal.
 >You will move on your belly
 >and eat dust all the days of your life.

->Genesis 3:22-24 (CSB) The LORD God said, “Since the man has become like one of us, knowing good and evil, he must not reach out, take from the tree of life, eat, and live forever.”
+>Genesis 3:22-24 The LORD God said, “Since the man has become like one of us, knowing good and evil, he must not reach out, take from the tree of life, eat, and live forever.”
 So the LORD God sent him away from the garden of Eden to work the ground from which he was taken.
 He drove the man out and stationed the cherubim and the flaming, whirling sword east of the garden of Eden to guard the way to the tree of life.

->Genesis 3:16–19 (CSB)
+>Genesis 3:16–19
 ><sup>16</sup> He said to the woman: I will intensify your labor pains; you will bear children with painful effort.
 Your desire will be for your husband, yet he will rule over you.
 >
 ><sup>17</sup> And he said to the man, “Because you listened to your wife and ate from the tree about which I commanded you, ‘Do not eat from it’: The ground is cursed because of you.
 You will eat from it by means of painful labor all the days of your life.